 - multiple individual retail-type Places in their opportunity shops in either the same or different locations.
-This would be entered into the system using the standard model. - multiple individual Places, involving different tasks (for example, 5 Places for planting trees, 2 Places for weeding and another 2 Places for collecting rubbish).
-As each of these different tasks can be grouped into 'sub-Activities' of individual

-'like Places', this Activity would be entered into the system using the 'overarching Activity' model.
+This would be entered into the system using the standard model - multiple individual Places, involving different tasks (for example, 5 Places for planting trees, 2 Places for weeding and another 2 Places for collecting rubbish).
+As each of these different tasks can be grouped into 'sub-Activities' of individual 'like Places', this Activity would be entered into the system using the 'overarching Activity' model.

-In both of these situations, Participants may be referred to Individual Hosted Activities by more than one Trial Provider, Employment Provider or DES Provider.
+In both of these situations, Participants may be referred to Individual Hosted Activities by more than one Provider, including Other Providers.